Wormhole Solutions and Pre-inflationary Epoch in $F(R, T)$ Gravity with Axion Fields: Axion-dilaton wormholes in the flat Euclidean spacetime

-The initial scale factor \( a_0(\phi_0) \) was determined by Eq. $\left( \ref{e22}\right)$.
-For all solutions, the smaller positive value of \( a(0) \) signifies a local minimum of the scale factor.
-This characteristic implies that these wormholes(GS wormhole) would lead to contracting universes.
-Conversely, the larger positive value of \( a(0) \) corresponds to a local maximum of the scale factor.
-Such solutions are interpreted as mediating the nucleation of baby universes, this feature indicates that these baby universes would be expanding in Lorentzian time.
+Next, we will utilize these conditions to find the wormhole solutions.
+The initial scale factor $a_0$ is determined by $\phi_0$ through Eq.~$\left( \ref{e22}\right)$.
+For all solutions, the smaller positive value of \( a_0 \) means a local minimum of the scale factor.
+This indicates that these wormholes (GS) would lead to contracting universes.
+Conversely, the larger positive value of \( a_0 \) corresponds to a local maximum of the scale factor, indicating that such baby universes would undergo continuous expansion in Lorentzian time.

-In this study, we employed the shooting method to identify the appropriate initial value of the dilaton field, \(\phi_0\), that satisfies the boundary condition \(\phi(\tau \to \infty) = 0\).
-This approach capitalizes on the asymptotic behavior of the dilaton field, where small perturbations in \(\phi_0\) cause \(\phi(\tau)\) to transition between diverging to positive infinity and negative infinity.
-By invoking the intermediate value theorem, we infer the existence of a critical \(\phi_0\) at which \(\phi(\tau \to \infty) = 0\), thus yielding the desired solution.
-The numerical implementation was performed with a computational precision of 20 decimal places.
-For brevity and readability, the results presented in this paper are rounded to 11 decimal places.
-We selected the first and third equations from Eq. $\left( \ref{e25}\right)$ and incorporated the boundary conditions from Eq. $\left( \ref{e26}\right)$ to obtain $a(0)$ and $\phi(0)$, which allows us to explore the dynamics and stability of wormholes.
+We can employ the shooting method to identify the appropriate initial value of the dilaton field, \(\phi_0\), that satisfies the boundary condition \(\phi(\tau \to \infty) = 0\).
+This method uses the asymptotic behavior of the dilaton field, where small perturbations in \(\phi_0\) cause \(\phi(\tau)\) to transition between diverging to positive infinity and negative infinity.
+By the intermediate value theorem, we infer the existence of a critical \(\phi_0\) at which \(\phi(\tau \to \infty) = 0\), thus yielding the desired solution.
+We selected the first and third equations from Eq. $\left( \ref{e25}\right)$ and incorporated the boundary conditions from Eq. $\left( \ref{e26}\right)$ to obtain $a_0$ and $\phi_0$, which allows us to explore the dynamics and stability of wormholes.